-If, after the Serious Incident has been reported, you become aware of any material changes to the facts reported to the Charity Commission or further significant developments occur, you should update your report of the Serious Incident to the Charity Commission using the online form10.
+If, after the Serious Incident has been reported, you become aware of any material changes to the facts reported to the Charity Commission or further significant developments occur, you should update your report of the Serious Incident to the Charity Commission using the online form12.

-If an individual against whom allegations were made and which were reported to the Charity Commission as a Serious Incident is subsequently exonerated, or the allegations were found to be false following further investigation by the Religious Community, police or other agency, the Designated Safeguarding Person must also update the report to the Charity Commission.
+If an individual against whom allegations were made and which were reported to the Charity Commission as a Serious Incident is subsequently exonerated, or the allegations were found to be false following further investigation by the cathedral, police or other agency, the Cathedral Safeguarding Officer must also update the report to the Charity Commission.